paradigmwit/wallet_microservice/readme.md

 ### Improvements

+- Use Postgres for better scaling.
+Currently behaving as Database per Instance without synchronization.
 - Logging to file
-- Better test coverage
+- Automatic Test coverage
-- Exception message in JSON response
+- Exception message in JSON response, messages are getting lost at the moment
+- Currency Code to be populated from an enum of supported currencies
+- API documentation for models, more detail
+- Use ValidatorService across the application